Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 A photo collage of how to make chana chaat.

-So, peel, cube, boil the potatoes, and let them cool as you get on with other ingredients.
+So, peel, cube, and boil the potatoes, then let them cool while you get on with the other ingredients.

 If you use the tinned chickpeas, drain and discard the water.

-Peel and chop the onion, deseed the tomato, and chop it.
+Peel and chop the onion, then deseed and chop the tomato.
 Chop the green chili.

 Place the chickpeas, boiled potatoes, chopped onion, green chili, chili powder, dry mango powder, roasted cumin powder, ground black pepper, and salt in a mixing bowl.
 Stir well.